-This story about the Chantilly Castle is taking me back in time, almost ten years ago.
+This story about visiting Chantilly Castle is taking me back in time, almost ten years ago.
 I was coming back to my native region after spending a year in England.
 While leaving abroad, I visited as many places of interest as I could.
 It is when I started to be a tourist every single weekend.
 I knew the South of England better than most English people.

 Back in my home region, I decided to keep this spirit.
 It wasn’t too hard to find exciting things to visit in Paris, the most touristy city in the world.
 But I didn’t even need to go that far.
-The suburbs of Paris also have their places of interest.
+The suburbs of Paris also have places of interest.

-One of the first ones I visited was the Chantilly Castle, a beautiful castle only 30 km from the house where I grew up.
+One of the first ones I visited was Chantilly Castle, a beautiful castle only 30 km from the house where I grew up.
 But I don’t remember hearing about it before being an adult with a travel bug.

 If you are visiting Paris for just a few days, Chantilly Castle isn’t a must-see.
 Go to Versailles.
 But if you live in Paris area and want to visit somewhere new, or if you’ve already been to Versailles, I highly recommend it.

 Chantilly Castle is remarkable and a great alternative to France’s most famous castles.
 Not only is it closer to Paris than the Loire Valley castles, but it’s also a lot less touristy, and cheaper.

 Not only did we find the castle beautiful, but we also learnt about History and relaxed with the short walks nearby.
 Andre Le Notre, King Louis XIV’s principal gardener and landscape architect of Versailles garden, also created the gardens for the Chantilly Castle.
 A very nice break from city life.
 But make sure you don’t go to Chantilly Castle if it’s a rainy day in Paris.
 The gardens look more beautiful with light and blue sky!